LinuxForHealth/health-patterns/services/nlp-insights/doc/examples/quickumls/enrich.md

   "type": "transaction",
   "resourceType": "Bundle"
 }
 ```

 </details>

-The entry for the condition in the returned bundle has a method of *PUT*, which indicates that this resource has been enriched with an additional code.

 ### Condition derived codes
 Quick UMLS understands UMLS concept codes.
 As a result a code has been added to the resource.